Dippin' Dots: What's the Future of the 'Ice Cream of the Future'?

 The next year -- 23 years ago -- Dippin' Dots officially opened.
 Spurred by a successful kiosk at Opryland in Nashville, the company quickly realized that they could thrive at amusement parks.

-into an international success sounds like the ultimate question.
+Growing a business into an international success sounds like the ultimate question.
 In fact, it only leads to another question: What do we do, now?

 TOO DARN COLD?